earthai-tech/watex/README.md

 * **Goals**

-    **WATex** has five (04) main objectives:
+    **WATex** has four (04) objectives:
-    1. Contribute to select the best anomaly presumed to give a  suitable flow rate(FR) according to the type of hydraulic required for the targeted population.
+    -  Contribute to select the best anomaly presumed to give a  suitable flow rate(FR) according to the type of hydraulic required for the targeted population.
-    2. Intend to supply drinking water for regions faced to water scarcity  by predicting FR before  drilling to to limit the failures drillings and dry boreholes.
+    -  Intend to supply drinking water for regions faced to water scarcity  by predicting FR before  drilling to to limit the failures drillings and dry boreholes.
-    3. Minimize the risk of dry boreholes and failure drillings which lead for  affordable  project budget elaboration during the water campaigns in term of funding-raise from partners and organizations aids.
+    -  Minimize the risk of dry boreholes and failure drillings which lead for  affordable  project budget elaboration during the water campaigns.
+         Less expensive pojects is economiccaly profitable in term of funding-raise from partners and organizations aids.
-    4. Involve water sanitation for population welfare by bringing a piece of solution of their daily problems.
+    -  Involve water sanitation for population welfare by bringing a piece of solution of their daily problems.
         The latter goal should not be developped for the first realease.

 * **Learning methods implemented**